One-Sentence Definition

 Example

 Think of autolykos mining like solving a puzzle where you need to constantly flip through a huge book to find answers—GPUs are great at this because they have fast memory access and can check multiple pages simultaneously.
 An ASIC would need to carry that entire book in expensive custom memory, making it not worth building.
-A typical RTX 3070 can hash around 160 MH/s on Autolykos v2, and with the Ergo network at around 10 TH/s total, you’d have a real (though small) chance at lottery mining a block worth a few hundred dollars.
+For illustration purposes, cards like an RTX 3070 can typically hash in the range of 140-160 MH/s on Autolykos v2 (actual results vary by card and settings).
+Network conditions change constantly, and solo mining success depends on total network hashrate, current difficulty, and luck—making block discovery timing unpredictable regardless of hardware used.